LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

       100000    50   ??.???    ??.???  ??.???  ??.???

   The table would be longer if more values of n were entered on the command line.

+  Because the range of speeds is so enormous, make an accommodation with the slow linear version:  If rep >= 100 and (long)n*rep  >= 100000000, then, for the linear column only, time with rep2 = rep/100 instead of rep, and then compensate by multiplying the time by (double)rep/rep2.
+  (This multiplier
+  is not just 100, since the integer division creating rep2 may not be exact.)